JustinLawrenceMS/strangler-fig/README.md

-# json-dataset
+# JSON Dataset

-This is a hobby Website intended solely to demonstrate raw, procedural PHP as an interface for a Centers for Disease Control JSON dataset.
+This is a hobby website intended solely to demonstrate raw, procedural PHP as an interface for a Centers for Disease Control JSON dataset.
 It ended up pretty fast and not incredibly verbose.
+You can see it deployed [here](https://json-dataset.herokuapp.com/).

-You can see it deployed here:  https://json-dataset.herokuapp.com/
+## Usage
 To use it, clone the repository with the following command:

 ```